What is a “200” agent response code?

 What is a “406” agent response code?

-The Signal Sciences agent returns a “406” response code when a request is blocked (similar to an
+By default, the Signal Sciences agent returns a “406” response code when a request is blocked (similar to an

 What is a “499” agent response code?